yabwon/SAS_PACKAGES/SPF/SPFinit.md

                      should be deleted, i.e. the (NO)WORKTERM option is set.
                      The default value: `1` means "delete tests work".
                      Available values are `0` and `1`.

+ - `markdownDoc=`    Indicates if a markdown file with documentation
+                     be generated from help information blocks.
+                     The default value: `0` means "do not generate the file".
+                     Available values are `0` and `1`.

+ - `easyArch=`       When creating documentation file (`markdownDoc=1`)
+                     indicates if a copy of the zip and markdown files
+                     with the version number in the file name be created
+                     The default value: `0` means "do not create files".
+                     Available values are `0` and `1`.

 -------------------------------------------------------------------------------